 An enormous amount - and increasingly more - of plastic is produced.
 Hundreds of millions of tons every year.
 It is very suitable and very cheap packaging material.
 So cheap that the packaging material has no value and is not handled with care.
 But once in nature it does not disappear, it only breaks down into ever smaller pieces and eventually into microplastics and nanoplastics, invisible small pieces that enter the body.

-Almost all seabirds have plastic in their stomachs, fish and turtles get entangled in it and die en masse.
-Nanoplastics are even found in wombs of pregnant women.
+Almost all seabirds have plastic in their stomachs; fish and turtles get entangled in it and die en masse.
+Nanoplastics are even found in the wombs of pregnant women.

-The way plastic is produced and used now, some of it will always end up in nature, in the rivers, seas and oceans.
-This is how we plasticize the world.
+Just as plastic is now produced and used, part of it will always end up in nature, in rivers, seas and oceans.
+This is how we've plasticized the world.

-This is the plastic paradox: more and more mass production of cheap plastic for impulse purchases, while the material is unsuitable for impulsive behavior.
-Throwing it away carelessly has extremely harmful and costly consequences on a global scale.
+This is the plastic paradox: the increasingly massive production of cheap plastic for impulse purchases, while the material is unsuitable for impulsive behavior.
+The careless throwing away of plastics has extremely harmful and costly consequences on a global scale.

 We activate people to participate, such as elementary school students who ask to separate waste in the classroom.
 Or by asking people to send us pictures of litter like Knetterballen and Mars or AntaFlu wrappers through our app.
 Or by partnering with our community, like the Plastic Avengers.
 With more people, photos and data, we create more pressure and more mass, which companies and politicians are sensitive to.

-In our Plastic Talkshows, we engage with scientists, activists, politicians and business people to find new ways and strategies to fight the plastic soup.
+In our Plastic Talk shows, we engage with scientists, activists, politicians and business people to find new ways and strategies to fight plastic soup.

-For us it's always about the breakthrough: changing the system and the behavior of companies.
-Deposits on plastic bottles and cans, separating waste, less packaging, biodegradable packaging.
+We are always driving towards a breakthrough: changing the system and the behavior of companies; deposits on plastic bottles and cans, waste separation, less packaging, biodegradable packaging...